Ontario and Canada Legal Rights Explained

 .
 Overview

-Situations where a recipient receives a retroactive lump sum payment - such as an MVA settlement or STD/LTD back-payments - often involve the payment of accrued interest on the delated payment (retroactive government entitlements usually do NOT include interest).
+Situations where a recipient receives a retroactive lump sum payment - such as an MVA settlement or STD/LTD back-payments - often involve the payment of accrued interest on the delayed payment (retroactive government entitlements usually do not include interest).

-The issue can arise in such situations as to whether the interest should be treated in the same way as the principal amount for income and asset purposes (as different types of monies are treated quite differently), or whether it is 'general' - and chargeable - income.
+The issue can arise in such situations as to whether the interest should be treated in the same way as the principal amount for income and asset purposes, or whether it is 'general' - and chargeable - income.
 While in my experience it is usual for any interest amounts to be allocated proportionally with the elements of the principal payment, and thus subject to the same income and asset treatment, the issue did arise directly in the case of Mule v Director, ODSP - considered below.
 The case is essential reading for anyone involved in such a conflict.

 .
 Case Note: Mule and Director, ODSP (Div Ct, 2007)